 What is a Webinar?

-A combination of the words web et seminar, a webinar is usually a business-related video workshop or presentation where you share knowledge, ideas, and updates with your audience.
+A combination of the words web and seminar, a webinar is usually a business-related video workshop or presentation where you share knowledge, ideas, and updates with your audience.

 The purpose of a webinar isn’t to advertise directly.
 Instead, it aims to inform the audience and provide meaningful information that 1) positions you as a leader in the industry and 2) boosts lead generation.